White Paper: Improving in-vitro Models for Alzheimer’s Disease

-Neuroscience traditionally depends on the use of tumor cell lines or primary animal or postmortem human tissue to study AD.
-All of these approaches are limited in that they do not fully represent the complexity and plasticity of the human brain, limiting the translational value of the models.
+Neuroscience traditionally depends on the use of tumor cell lines, primary animal, or post-mortem human tissue to study AD.
+All these approaches are limited in that they do not fully represent the complexity and plasticity of the human brain, limiting the translational value of the models.

-Studies have shown that 2D or 3D cell culture approaches address these limitation by providing more biologically relevant insights.
-In addition to better in-vitro models improved assays and technologies that can capture the data that these models can generate is vital to accelerate AD therapeutic development.
+Studies have shown that 2D or 3D cell culture approaches address this limitation by providing more biologically relevant insights.
+In addition to better in-vitro models, improved assays and technologies that can capture the data that these models can generate is vital to accelerate AD therapeutic development.